 Calculator: A simple calculator (with a square root key) will be necessary for STAT 1350.
 Please bring this calculator to lecture, recitation, and to each exam.
+Although it's okay to use graphing calculators in this course, they are not required.

 Top Hat: Some of the lecturers may use Top Hat during lecture, as a way of keeping track of your attendance, encouraging class participation, and awarding extra credit points.
 Top Hat is a system that allows you to answer questions and participate during lecture by using your smartphone or laptop.
 Go to https://resourcecenter.odee.osu.edu/top-hat/using-top-hat-students in order to learn more about Top Hat and to make sure you are registered to begin using it.
 You can even download a Top Hat app to your phone to make it easier for you to use Top Hat during class.
 If you have any difficulties with the registration process, let your instructor know.
+Your instructor will share the Top Hat join code with you for your section of STAT 1350.